 The exact price depends on which product you buy, the quantity you buy, where you buy it, and when you buy it.

 To compare the current prices of Tide and Gain detergent, check out the links below to Amazon.

 If you want a wonderfully fresh scent left behind on your clothes, Gain gives you more fragrance options.
-In addition, you’ll save a little extra by choosing Gain.
+Also, you’ll save a little extra by choosing Gain.

 At the end of the day, the detergent you choose is a personal decision.
-Some people actually prefer the smell of Tide while others swear that Gain provides a better clean.
+Some people prefer the smell of Tide, while others swear that Gain provides a better clean.